 Migrating documents into Vault can be done using the Create Multiple Documents endpoint.
 An alternative is to use the Vault Loader Command Line Interface (CLI) or API by following the tutorial for Creating & Downloading Documents in Bulk.

-When loading documents into Vault, first upload the files to the Vault file staging server.
+When loading documents into Vault, first upload the files to Vault file staging.
 This includes the primary source files and document artifacts such as versions, renditions and attachments.
 This should be done far in advance, as the upload can take time.
 Vault Loader or one of the bulk APIs carry out the file processing to create documents in Vault.

 The same files from sandbox test runs can be reused for subsequent production migrations if the files haven’t changed.
 To do this, re-link the file staging area from one Vault to another by contacting Support.
 Further details on re-linking can be found in Scalable FTP.